CAAI/hnc-tumour-seg/MEDIcaTe/README.md

 ```bash
     conda create --name [env_name] --file ../medicate-env.txt
 ```
-To ensure that requirements are fullfilled a test run with example files can be initiated by running test.py.
-If test.py run succesfully, requirements are fullfilled.

 NOTE: The above assumes that opencv-python (cv2) is already install in your machine.
 If cv2 is not install you might need to do do
 ```bash
     pip install opencv-python
 ```
-before you can run `test.py`.

 ### Install editable mode: